 Our 3, 16 feet x 50 inch panels cost $20 each at Tractor Supply and are stout enough to hold a load of squash, cukes, or beans.
 Cattle panels will last numerous seasons, so this is an investment that, divided over the years, will cost very little.

-IMPORTANT: You can also buy cattle panels on Amazon, and as of this writing, there’s at least one company offering free shipping with Prime, delivered to your door, or from Lowes or Home Depot.
+You can also buy cattle panels on Amazon, and as of this writing, there’s at least one company offering free shipping with Prime, delivered to your door.
+Or, you can get them from Lowes or Home Depot, likely also delivered.
 However, these are not as sturdy a grade as you will get from a Tractor Supply type store.

 If the cattle panels come in rolls rather than flat, then it will be too flimsy for cattle panel tunnels in your garden.
 Those might be okay for tomato cages, but they’re not sturdy enough for a tunnel garden.

 Best to buy from your local Tractor Supply store.
-You can order ahead and pick it up from your local store.
+You may be able to order ahead and pick it up from your local store.